neymarsabin/mlp-classification-task/Readme.md

 - Matplotlib

 #### Dataset Prepapration
+Github doesn't allow me to upload all of the data used for the project, but you can download the dataset from kaggle.
+Also I can share my drive link if needed.
 The dataset is expected to be in a directory structure where each class has its own subdirectory containing images.
 The directory structure should look like this:

 ```